 Unfortunately, what you are describing still sounds like motion sickness.
-Dramamine is not effective for all patients, but be sure that you are not using the non-drowsy dramamine, as it does not work as well.
+Dramamine is not effective for all patients, but be sure you are not using the non-drowsy Dramamine, as it does not work either.
 Also, you may want to confirm with your vet that you are using an appropriate dose.
 Give it to your dog a good 1-2 hours before you get in the car.
 If it is not enough, your vet can prescribe a drug called chlorpromazine, which is often effective with more severe motion sickness.
 Unfortunately, even if you can control the symptoms, she will always find it challenging to be a riding-around dog partner because all these drugs will sedate her.

 What is Motion Sickness in Dogs

 Training Your Dog to Keep from Getting Sick in the Car